-What’s the Best Way for a Parent to Save Money for Their Child’s College Education?
+Is an IUL or 529 Plan the Best Way for Parents to Save Money for Their Child’s College Education?

-There are a variety of programs that offer tax benefits to help you save money for your kids college education.
-Some of them offer immediate tax deductions and income tax deferral and some don’t.
-Most require that the money be spent on educational expenses or there will be a tax penalty, or at least loss of the tax benefits.
+A 529 plan offers tax benefits to help you save money for your kids college education.
+529s typically offer an immediate tax deduction and income tax deferral and some don’t (depending on the state you’re in).
+Most require that the money be spent on educational expenses or there will be a tax penalty.
 Most importantly, when the kid finishes school, the money is normally used up.
-I’m going to tell you now about one of the greatest financial tools you will ever see or hear about.
+I’m going to tell you now about one of the greatest financial tools you will ever see or hear about so you can decide whether an IUL or 529 is better for this purpose.

 Obviously, the chances of a young child dying is very small, thus the cost of insurance is extremely low.
 Part of the money you pay into the program will cover this cost of insurance plus any fees, and the rest will go into the cash value account.
 Like any other IUL, the growth of the cash value will be tied to the growth of a stock market index that you will choose, most often the S&P 500.
 Please note that your account is not actually invested in the market, the growth rate is simply determined by the market.